larryhastings/correlate/README.md

 But it'll then use it in as many as 360,000 comparisons!
 Spending a little time precomputing the data in a convenient format saves a lot of time in the long run.

+The format of the streamlined data changes as the implementation changes.
+And since it's an internal-only detail, it's largely undocumented here.
+If you need more information, you'll just have to read the code.
+Search the code for the word `streamlined`.

 ### The Scoring Formula, And Conservation Of Score